Creating Thank You Emails For Your Tour Company’s CustomersNovember 25, 2016, Taylor Odgers

 Start the body of the email with your thank you.
 Thank the customer for purchasing the tour and share your excitement to have them.
 This doesn’t have to be long, keep it short, sweet, and specific.
 Consider your customer’s time and the device they are reading your email on.

 Your emails need to offer value to your customers.
-In the first thank you email post-purchase, share tips on what they can expect during their tour and what extra equipment they may want to bring.
-A small walking tour company may simply want to remind their customers, “Don’t forget your camera!”.
+In the first reservation reminder email, share tips on what they can expect during their tour and what extra equipment they may want to bring.
+A small walking tour company may simply want to remind their customers, “Don’t forget your camera!”
 An adventure tour company may want to recommend the appropriate clothing and footwear so their customers are comfortable.

 Thank You Email Call-To-Actions